The Victor-Victrola Page

 Section Three: Dating your Victor Phonograph

-You've probably found a sticker or metal tag on your Victor Talking Machine that says "1904" or "1906" on it.
-There is likely some Chinese and Spanish writing on it someplace as well.
+DON'T PAY ATTENTION TO PRINTED OR STAMPED DATES APPEARING ON YOUR MACHINE!
+You've probably found a metal tag on your Victor Talking Machine that says "1904" and/or "1906" on it.
+There is likely some Chinese and Spanish writing on it as well.
+Or you may have found a paper sticker with a date printed on the bottom.
 These dates are not the manufacture date of your phonograph.
-The dates you see on those tags or stickers are the patent or license dates for certain component designs.
+The dates you see on those tags or stickers are the copyright dates, patent dates or the license dates for legal retail selling agreements.

 Your Victor product did not come from China or from a Spanish-speaking country.
-The Chinese and Spanish writing is to protect the patents in those regions, and the translation is: "Registered Trademark".
+The Chinese and Spanish writing is to protect the patents and trademarks in those regions, and the translation is: "Registered Trademark".

-All Victor phonographs were originally delivered to the dealer with a paper license sticker attached, which often has a veritable plethora of patent dates printed all over it.
-The sticker may be located on the back, the bottom or on an inside wall of the cabinet, depending on model.
+All Victor and Victrola phonographs were originally delivered from the factory to the dealer with two attachments: 1) a metal plate with machine and company identification (similar to picture on left).
+On the bottom, this plate has the model identification and the unique serial number of the machine.
+The rest (on the top half) is the Victor trademark dog and phonograph, and a bunch of boilerplate text which states the copyright and patent information in several languages.
+The year 1904 appears on this example, which is the trademark registration date, not the build date of the machine.
+2) a paper license sticker located on the back, the bottom or on an inside wall of the cabinet, depending on model (picture on right).
+This sticker has a veritable plethora of patent and copyright dates printed all over it.
 It is common for these stickers to have fallen off, or become damaged over time, and consequently, your phonograph may not have an intact one remaining.
 If you do find it, the most obvious date (Month, Day, Year) on the lower left corner of the sticker is often mistaken for the date that the machine was manufactured.
-In some cases, that license date is accurate within 1-2 years of the actual build date, but in other examples, it may not match the build date very well at all.
-The sticker was put there to indicate the licensing date to establish retail pricing, and in some instances, new stickers were re-applied by dealers many years after the machine was built.
-Victor didn't always keep the sticker dates current either.
+The sticker was put there to indicate the licensing date to establish legal retail pricing, but it has nothing to do with the date your particular machine came off the assembly line.
+In some instances, new stickers were re-applied by dealers many years after the machine was built.
 The sticker date can be as much as 4-5 years earlier than the actual date the machine was manufactured.
+Note: if either of these two items has the words "RCA" or "Radio Corporation of America" written on it, you most likely have a post-1929 RCA Victor model, which will not be covered on this website.

-No matter when it was built, they often still left those "1904" or "1906" patent dates on the tags, and the license sticker dates didn't change much.
-Little did they suspect that it would create so much confusion a century later (if you don't believe this, look at the Ebay auctions showing 1906 as the build date on about half the Victrolas listed).
+Little did they suspect that these printed and stamped dates would create so much confusion a century later (if you don't believe this, look at the Ebay auctions showing 1904 as the build date on about half the phonographs listed).

-At the end of this introductory section, you can follow the simple instructions to date most Victor and Victrola phonographs in a matter of minutes.
+At the end of this introductory section, you can follow the simple instructions to determine the production date of many Victor and Victrola phonographs in a matter of minutes.

 Now, let's look at value...